 The process of gram staining includes the following steps:

-- Prepare bacterial smear by taking small inoculum from the bacterial culture by the help of the inoculating loop.
+- Prepare bacterial smear by taking little inoculum from the bacterial culture by the help of the inoculating loop.

-- Then mix the inoculum with the water drop to prepare thin bacterial smear by rotating the inoculating loop in a clockwise and anticlockwise direction.
+- Then, mix the inoculum with the water drop to prepare a thin bacterial smear by rotating the inoculating loop in a clockwise and anticlockwise direction.

-- After that, heat fixes the bacterial smear under the spirit lamp.
+- After that, the bacterial smear is heat-fixed under the spirit lamp.

-- Then flood the bacterial smear with crystal violet and allow to stand for 1minute.
+- Then, flood the bacterial smear with crystal violet and allow it to stand for 1 minute.

 - Then flood the smear with Gram’s iodine.

-- At last, add counter stain i.e. Safranin to the smear and allow to stand for 1minute.
+- At last, add counterstain, i.e. Safranin to the smear and allow it to stand for 1 minute.

-- Then observe the glass slide under the microscope by adding oil immersion to the stained cells to differentiate gram-positive and negative cells.
+- At last, observe the glass slide under the microscope by adding oil immersion to the stained cells to differentiate gram-positive and negative cells.

-Gram staining is the primary step for the initial identification and classification of bacteria into two groups i.e. Gram-positive and gram-negative.
-It stains the bacterial cell-wall differently which distinguishes the bacteria by giving violet colour to the gram-positive bacteria and pink colour to the negative bacteria.
-Therefore, it adds colour to the cell wall of bacteria which increases the visibility under the light microscope.
+Gram staining is the primary step for the initial identification and classification of the bacteria into two groups, i.e. gram-positive and gram-negative.
+It stains the bacterial cell wall differently, by giving violet colour to the gram-positive bacteria and pink colour to the negative bacteria.
+Therefore, it adds colour to the cell wall of bacteria, which increases the visibility under the light microscope.

-In addition to this, gram staining also helps in the study of morphology and arrangement of the bacteria.
-Gram staining also helps us to know about the chemical and physical properties of the gram-positive and gram-negative bacteria based on the cell wall difference.
+Besides, gram staining also helps in the study of the morphology and arrangement of the bacteria.
+It also helps us to know about the chemical and physical properties of the gram-positive and gram-negative bacteria, based on the cell wall difference.